nn3un/Show-Your-Work/README.md

 If there's an editor open, and it's a .py file, the following actions can be found under the VCS tab under the name "Show Your Work Plugin Tools".
 ![Screenshot of IDE with plugin installed](locationOfPluginTools.png)

 Once an editor tab is opened with a .py file, the 'Start Logging Edits' button creates or updates a CSV file named '.csv' located in the same directory as the original file.
 The button disappears after the first press, as to avoid multiple logging of the same event.
 Alternatively the logging can be started by pressing the 'Start' button on the notification that pops up everytime a new tab is opened.
+(If the notification does not show up, go to Event Logs, click the Wrench icon, and click 'Enable Balloon Notifications')

 ![Notification to start logging](notification.PNG)